Magnito14/Trojan/README.md

 - Press CTRL + B on your keyboard to build the application.
 - Enjoy! <3

+## Reporting Bugs
+If you manage to find a bug in my project, please create an issue with [this](https://github.com/Magnito14/Trojan/blob/master/.github/ISSUE_TEMPLATE/bug_report.md) issue form template.

+Please do not stray off of the format of the template.

 ## Contributing
 Pull requests are welcome!
 For major refactors, please open an issue first to discuss what you would like to improve.
 Feel free to create a fork of this repository and use the code for any noncommercial purposes.